 Well, good ingredients and tools that make it even easier to get fresh, healthy, seasonal ingredients on the table quickly.

-My favorite salad making tools:
+My favorite salad making tools

 - Salad Spinner – My love for a salad spinner runs deep.
 Like really deep.
 It is on my list of essential kitchen tools.
 It is the tool I tell every single client that they need to have in their kitchen.
 A salad spinner is not only essential for salad making but I wash all of my greens in it so they don’t get soggy; kale, collards, swiss chard, and beet greens.
 All.
 Of.
 My.
 Greens.
 I have used an OXO Salad Spinner for as long as I can remember.
 It is my trusty sidekick that makes eating daily doses of delicious greens easy, and do-able.

 - Excellent Extra Virgin Olive Oil – My grandpa taught me one very important lesson – dress your salad greens with olive oil.
 Good olive oil.
 Excellent olive oil.
 This is an ingredient that deserves attention.
-I was introduced to California Olive Ranch extra virgin olive oil a few months ago and I am beyond smitten!
+I was first introduced to California Olive Ranch extra virgin olive oil a few months ago and I am beyond smitten!
 California Olive Ranch partners with olive producers in California, Chile, Argentina, and Portugal who share in their sustainable farming practices and high standards.
 I used their Destination Series Rich & Robust extra virgin olive oil for this recipe and the flavor was extraordinary!
 You can also try their Destination Series Everyday, and Mild & Buttery.

 - Salad Dressing Shaker – I’m sure you’ve caught on by now that I am all about homemade salad dressing.
 As in, I literally NEVER purchase it from the store.
 The OXO Salad Dressing Shaker is my new BFF in the salad making world.
 I have been making extra large batches of dressing and storing them in the fridge in this handy shaker for the next day‘s celebration of greens.
 I love how OXO is always finding ways to make their tools as user-friendly as possible.
 The Salad Dressing Shaker has handy measurements on the side, which is genius!
 Also, the top stays nice and snug so I can vigorously shake and emulsify my olive oil vinaigrette.